canvaspixels/courgette/README.md

 disableHeadless=true npm run ct
 ```

-That'll launch Chrome by default and you'll be able to see your tests run.
+That'll launch Firefox by default and you'll be able to see your tests run.

 ## conf.js file